 How Much To Charge For Event Planning Services

-When I started my event planning business, I charged an hourly rate ($75 was suitable for the year, start up costs, my location and my experience) and I took a retainer that I used against the time spent on the event.
+When I started my event planning business, I charged an hourly rate ($75 was suitable for the year, start up costs, my location and my experience).
+I also took a retainer that I used against the time spent on the event.

 When Payments Are Due

-For each event, my intern tracked my hours and sent an invoice to the client at the beginning of each month, which was due at time of receipt.
+For each event, my intern tracked my hours and sent an invoice to the client at the beginning of each month.
+The invoice was due immediately, at the time of receipt.

 4 Things to Consider First